General Electric Company: Further expansion (1961–83)

 In 1961, GEC merged with Sir Michael Sobell's Radio & Allied Industries, and with it emerged the new power behind GEC, Sobell's son-in-law Arnold Weinstock, who became the managing director of GEC in 1963, and moved its headquarters from Kingsway to a new building at 1 Stanhope Gate in Mayfair.

-Weinstock embarked on a programme to rationalise the entire UK electrical industry, beginning with the internal rejuvenation of GEC.
+Weinstock embarked on a programme to rationalise the entire British electrical industry, beginning with the internal rejuvenation of GEC.
 In a drive for efficiency, Weinstock made cut-backs and instigated mergers, resulting in new growth for the company.
 GEC returned to profit and the financial markets' confidence was restored.

-In the late 1960s, the electrical industry was revolutionised as GEC acquired Associated Electrical Industries (AEI) in 1967, which encompassed Metropolitan-Vickers, British Thomson-Houston, Edison Swan, Siemens Brothers & Co, Hotpoint, William Thomas Henley and Birlec.
+During the late 1960s, the electrical industry was revolutionised as GEC acquired Associated Electrical Industries (AEI) in 1967, which encompassed Metropolitan-Vickers, British Thomson-Houston, Edison Swan, Siemens Brothers & Co, Hotpoint, William Thomas Henley and Birlec.

 In 1968, GEC merged with English Electric, incorporating Elliott Brothers, the Marconi Company, Ruston & Hornsby, Robert Stephenson & Hawthorns, the Vulcan Foundry, Willans & Robinson and Dick, Kerr & Co.
 The Elliot computer company became GEC Computers, whose products were successful in academic computing and real-time process control in the 1970s and 1980s.

-The Witton works remained one of the company's biggest sites, producing high-voltage switchgear and transformers, small motors, mercury arc rectifiers and traction components, until the plant was gradually sold off by Weinstock in 1969.
+The Birmingham Witton works remained one of the company's biggest sites, producing high-voltage switchgear and transformers, large generators, small motors, mercury arc rectifiers and traction components, until the plant was gradually sold off by Weinstock in 1969.

 In 1969, a new subsidiary company was born, English Electric-AEI Traction Ltd. This new organisation slowly integrated together the traction divisions of both AEI and EE, culminating in 1972 when the company was renamed GEC Traction Ltd. Also added to the company was the industrial locomotive division of the former English Electric which was based at Vulcan Works, Newton-le-Willows (this later became a separate company, GEC Industrial Locomotives Ltd).
 The company had manufacturing sites at Manchester, Preston and Sheffield.

 The company continued to expand with the acquisition in 1979 of weighing machine maker W & T Avery, renamed GEC Avery.

 In April 1981, GEC acquired Cincinnati Electronics (CE), in Cincinnati, Ohio, at the time owned by George J Mealey.
 CE was a leader in military radios and infrared technology, space electronics, and other high-security products, doing business throughout the world.
 (Now owned by L-3 Cincinnati Electronics.)

 In 1981, GEC acquired Picker Corporation, an American manufacturer of medical imaging equipment.
 GEC merged Picker with Cambridge Instruments, GEC Medical, and American Optical to form Picker International (PI).
 GEC Medical was itself an amalgamation of Watson & Sons Ltd, formed in the early 20th century in London and long a part of GEC, and A E Dean & Co of Croydon.
 In 1982, PI introduced the first 1.0T magnetic resonance imaging (MRI) unit.
 In 1998, it acquired the CT division of Elscint In 1999, the company changed its name to Marconi Medical Systems.
 In 2001, Philips bought Marconi Medical Systems for $1.1 billion.